PeterAjaaa/Setor-Mobil/README.md

 ## 🆘 If You’re Stuck

 Just ping the other dev in the PR or message us directly.
 Don’t push to `dev` or `main` if you’re unsure — ask first.

+## TODO

+* Change rating calculation from client-side calculation to data from API